Table of Contents

 • While rice is simmering, add eggs, milk, sugar, vanilla, salt, and cinnamon to a large bowl.
 Mix until combined, then stir in the rice and raisins.

-• Pour into a lightly greased 8×8 baking dish and bake, uncovered, for 30 minutes.
-Stir pudding and sprinkle with nutmeg and bake for an additional 20 – 25 minutes.
+• Pour into a lightly greased 8×8-inch baking dish and bake, uncovered, for 30 minutes.
+Stir pudding.
+Sprinkle with nutmeg and bake for an additional 20 – 25 minutes.

 Nutrition